Locations:

 photo of aortic valve prostheses

 Contemporary aortic valve research is a fast-evolving field.
-Clinical investigations increasingly involve patients who are younger and have a greater diversity of clinical indications and levels of disease severity.
+Clinical investigations increasingly involve patients who are younger and have a greater variety of clinical indications and levels of disease severity.
 And comparisons of all kinds are being made, whether between transcatheter and surgical aortic valve replacement (TAVR/SAVR) or among various devices or other technologies used for either TAVR or SAVR.

 Advertisement